saandeep/apijam/Labs/Pivotal/Lab 1 - API Design, Developement - Build a microservice on PCF from an OpenAPI Specification/README.md

 4. Testing the API
-    You should be able to send a request, by copy/pasting the URL under the urls section of your app, to a new browser tab. `https://{URL OF YOUR APP}`
+    You should be able to send a request, by copy/pasting the URL under the urls section of your app, to a new browser tab. `https://{URL OF YOUR APP}/v1/employees`

     ```
     cf apps